 By starting a blog, most of us are targeting worldwide traffic, right?
-And due to that, we might be using English as our primary language.
-But, if we can translate our blog posts, pages, and custom post types to multiple languages, that would be great.
-This article will show you how to use Weglot for translation purposes and add multiple languages to your blog.
+And due to that, you might be using English as our primary language.
+But, if you can translate our blog posts, pages, and custom post types to multiple languages, that would be great.
+So, this article will show you how to use Weglot for translation purposes and add various languages to your blog.

 According to Statista, English is the most popular language in the world.

 But if you check the screenshot, you can see that several millions of people rely on other languages than English.
-So if we can add those languages to our blog, we will increase the overall display advertisement revenue, affiliate revenue, and store conversions.
+So if you can add those languages to our blog, you will increase the overall display advertisement revenue, affiliate revenue, and store conversions.

 From here, you will learn how you can achieve this step by step.

 Weglot is a freemium WordPress translation plugin available in the market.
-Normally, we might want to hire people to translate our blog content into different languages.
-In freelancing websites like Fiverr, Upwork, you could see thousands of freelance translators.
+Usually, you might want to hire people to translate our blog content into different languages.
+However, in freelancing websites like Fiverr, Upwork, you could see thousands of freelance translators.

 But, at the end of the day, the translation cost would be pretty huge.
 And if you are a newbie in the blogging field, it would cost you more than your hosting service.

-So, the best way is to use a plugin that will do everything we wanted.
+So, the best way is to use a plugin that will do everything you wanted.
 And that’s where Weglot coming.
-With Weglot, you will be able to translate your blog to multiple languages without relying on any third-parties.
+With Weglot, you will be able to translate your blog to multiple languages without relying on any third parties.

 The free version of Weglot is available in the WordPress plugins repository.